davincif/winprovit_test/README.md

 The interface webpage should be ungly but self explanatory:
 1. **click search** to saerch the posts and users.
 2. **click on any user** to see it's posts.
 As the little text on top of the table implies.
+Click the same user again to close the posts.
 3. **click clear** to clean all the data.

 ## Architecture